 Your brand has a personality — for example, it may be playful or serious, traditional or adventurous.
 It’s important to consider what your brand personality is, as it has a significant impact on your branding strategies.

 Whether it’s the visual language that defines your logo or business card, the customer service you provide, or your social media interactions, knowing your brand personality will enable you to provide a consistent and authentic message across all of your business.
-This authenticity is important, as 91% of consumers say they are more likely to buy from a brand they perceive as being authentic.

 5. Develop a Brand Story & Messaging